Maximilian762/simplescript/README.md

 # Simplescript
 Is a weakly-typed object-oriented scripting language designed to be easily integrated with C++.
+It has C-style syntax and flexible object model inspired by Lua.
 A quick example:

 ##### fib.ss